SynTentional/CL-mullins/README.md

 ### Hi there 👋

+My name is **Christopher Mullins!**
+My pronouns are *He/Him/His* and I am a Back End Web developer!

+I am currently working on Kronos Budgeter!
+A budgeting tool for web!
+I'm currently learning Algorithms and more Back End methodologies like MongoDB.
+My interests include *Game Development*, *UI/UX Design*, *FinTech* and more!

 <!--
 **CL-mullins/CL-mullins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->